cyp-chasseray/CookProject/README.md

-﻿# CookProject - an amazing web app to store recipes and get new suggestions Developed by CC
+﻿CookProject - an amazing web app to store recipes and get new suggestions Developed by CC